aprsworld/wsBroadcast/README.md

 # wsBroadcast

-Node.js WebSockets Broadcast System.
+Node.js Broadcast System with HTTP, WebSockets, and TCP Servers.
 Currently in heavy refactoring and development.
 At this time the code base contains many "style" issues and lacks adequate comments, but before initial release all of that will be cleaned up.

-Before the initial release it will be possible to pass in configuration parameters to the data manager and servers in order to customize the system.
-The initial release should also be standards compliant except where commented where a deviation was made for compatiblity reasons and will be as compatible on the client side as humanly possible.
+The initial release should also be standards compliant except where commented where a deviation was made for compatiblity reasons.

-This service requires the `node-getopt` package for parsing command line options.

 ## Data Manager

+_THIS DOCUMENTATION IS OUT OF DATE_

 This is the main object in this project despite being the simplest.
 It basically just stores data that is to be broadcast and handles the broadcasting of this data to the servers which can be attached to it.

 ## Servers

+_THIS DOCUMENTATION IS OUT OF DATE_

 It currently has 3 server types; HTTP, WebSockets, and TCP.
 The base server type from which these are derived handles logging and other glue components.
 Each server takes in a configuration object which can be used to customize the instances of that server such as port and so on.
 If any empty object is passed in all defaults will be used.